ShenDezhou/thunet-tutorial/tutorials/0x2_Subnormal_learning.md

 Next, I will explain how to use THUNET to build a model to tell which one is subnormal number from two operands.

 ## Tutorial-2: Subnormal picking operand
+**Subnormal background**
+In Computer Science, floating value are stored with precision loss in storage.
+Thus with limit bytes for a float number, there is a minimal number that a float can represent.
+For example, normally a number smaller than 1.1754944e-38 are considered as zero, however, with software technology, even smaller number can be represented, however, there is still a limit for this, that is called subnormal number, which is
+1.4012985e-45 for x86_64 CPU in most case.

 The XOR operand is that: it tells two small float number operands which is not subnormal float number.
 Specifically, 0 tells the first is subnormal number, and 1 tells the second.